Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 to different users.
 This means that, from an individual user's perspective, a log may appear to be operating correctly in the sense that all of a user's Monitor operations succeed.
-However, the Transparency Log has presented a view to the user that's not globally consistent with what it's shown other users.
-As such, the log may associate data with certain keys without the key owner's awareness.
+However, the Transparency Log has presented a view to the user that's not globally consistent with what it has shown other users.
+As such, the log may be able to associate data with keys without the key owner's awareness.

-The protocol is designed such that users remember the last `TreeHead` that they observed when querying the log, and require subsequent queries to prove consistency against this tree head.
+The protocol is designed such that users always remember the last `TreeHead` that they observed when querying the log, and require subsequent queries to prove consistency against this tree head.
 As such, users always stay on an individually-consistent view of the log.
-If a user is ever presented with a forked view, they will hold on to this forked view forever and reject the output of any subsequent queries that are inconsistent with it.
+If a user is ever presented with a forked view, they hold on to this forked view forever and reject the output of any subsequent queries that are inconsistent with it.

 This provides ample opportunity for users to detect when a fork has been presented, but isn't in itself sufficient for detection.
 To detect forks, users